dimagi/commcare-cloud/hosting_docs/source/reference/1-commcare-cloud/commands.md

 Action to perform

 - prepare: generate the scripts and push them to the target servers
-- migrate: execute the scripts
+- copy: execute the scripts
 - cleanup: remove temporary files and remote auth

 ---